benwzj/benwzj.github.io/_posts/2024-02-03-timeout-javascript.md

 `setTimeout()` is web API which means there are standards to define how it work.
 Becaue it need to make sure all browsers work consistently.

-### WindowOrWorkerGlobalScope
 `setTimeout()`s are the functions (a subset) that are common to all workers and to the main thread.
-They are from WindowOrWorkerGlobalScope.
-Objects that implement the WindowOrWorkerGlobalScope mixin have a map of active timers, which is a map, initially empty.
+They are from `WindowOrWorkerGlobalScope`.
+Objects that implement the `WindowOrWorkerGlobalScope` mixin have a map of active timers, which is a map, initially empty.
 Each key in this map is an identifier for a timer, and each value is a `DOMHighResTimeStamp`, representing the expiry time for that timer.

 `setTimeout()` will run the [timer initialization steps](https://html.spec.whatwg.org/multipage/timers-and-user-prompts.html#timer-initialisation-steps) and put entries into the map of active timers.
 In completionStep, an algorithm step, which **queues a global task** on the timer task source given global to run task.

-- common using way in React
-- What happen if not clearInterval();
-- Ensure that execution duration is shorter than interval frequency, using recursion of setTimeout() instead of setInterval()
-- This API does not guarantee that timers will run exactly on schedule.
-Delays due to CPU load, other tasks, etc, are to be expected.
-- The "this" problem
+## The "this" problem

-- Working with asynchronous functions
-- can be used in worker object becuase they are defined in a shared mixin (WindowOrWorkerGlobalScope)
+Code executed by setTimeout() is called from an execution context separate from the function from which setTimeout was called.
+If you have not set `this` in the call or with bind, it will default to the window (or global) object.
+It will not be the same as the `this` value for the function that called setTimeout.

+Solutions:
+- A common way to solve the problem is to use a wrapper function that sets `this` to the required value.
+- Alternatively, you can use bind() to set the value of this for all calls to a given function

 ## setTimeout and Recursion